Vettius Valens

-Vettius Valens (120 – c.
+Vettius Valens (February 8, 120 – c.
 175) was a 2nd-century Hellenistic astrologer, a somewhat younger contemporary of Claudius Ptolemy.

 Valens' major work is the Anthology (Anthologia), ten volumes in Greek written roughly within the period 150 to 175.
 The Anthology is the longest and most detailed treatise on astrology which has survived from that period.
 A working professional astrologer, Valens includes over a hundred sample charts from his case files in the Anthology.

-Travels
+Life

 Although originally a native of Antioch, he appears to have travelled widely in Egypt in search of specific astrological doctrines to bolster his practice.
 At the time Alexandria was still home to a number of astrologers of the older Babylonian, Greek and Egyptian traditions.
 He published much of what he learned from the tradition and through his practice in his Anthology, written in an engaging and instructional style.
 The Anthology is thus of great value in piecing together actual working techniques of the time.

+Vettius claims the source of Egyptian and Phoenician astrological knowledge was Abraham.